normandy14/duoTerminal/README.md

 DuoTerminal, reinforce learned words that you've learned on the Duolingo web/android/ios platform, all from the convenience of your personal terminal

-Effortlessly connect to your Duolingo account without opening a web browser, and enjoy the learning vocabulary reinforcement process!
+:brain: Effortlessly Enjoy the learning vocabulary reinforcement process, without even opening a web browser

-As you are presented with each word, translate each word from your target language to English.
+:pencil2: Translate each word from your target language to English.
 Or try your hand at translating from English to your target language.
 The choice is yours!

-The words that you missed or repeating until you've completed the translation cycle.
+:recycle: Continue to translate missed words until you complete the translation cycle.

 ## Motivation